 Vegan Vegetable Soup.
-Because everyone needs a great tasting, basic, budget-friendly, quick, clean-out the fridge-type soup recipe to turn to from time to time.
+Because everyone needs a great tasting, basic, budget-friendly, quick, clean-out-the-fridge-type soup recipe to turn to from time to time.

 This is Vegan Vegetable Soup made for real life.
 Nothing fancy.
-Just a super cozy, nutritious, easy to prepare vegan soup recipe for when you don't have much in the fridge and need a good meal, or for when you have an excess of veggies that need using up.
+Just a super cozy, nutritious, easy-to-prepare vegan soup recipe for when you don't have much in the fridge and need a good meal, or for when you have an excess of veggies that need using up.

 It's perfect just as it is but also very easily customizable.
 Read on for lots of ideas on how to make it your own, and be sure to make some vegan croutons to serve with it!

 With just one pot and a few simple vegetables and seasonings, you can make this easy vegan vegetable soup.
+Here's what you need:

 Success tip - Although optional, a big squeeze of lemon juice right before serving really enhances the flavours and brightens the soup.
 If you don't have a lemon, a tiny splash of apple cider vinegar will work too.